-Licensed as a General Contractor and a LEED-Accredited Professional, Mayor Messam is a prominent young professional in the construction industry.
+Licensed as a General Contractor and a LEED-Accredited Professional, Mayor Messam is a prominent professional in the construction industry.
 His company, Messam Construction, is currently building and managing some of the most exciting "green" construction projects in America and serves clients in the public and private sectors providing Construction Management Services.
-Messam Construction has received numerous awards and one of the fastest growing minority Construction Management firms in Florida.
+A Partner and Qualifier of Messam Construction for 19 years, the company has received numerous awards and is one of the fastest growing minority Construction Management firms in Florida.

-Mayor Messam has always had a commitment to public service; he was elected to the City of Miramar Commission in March of 2011.
-He currently serves as President of the National Black Caucus of Local Elected Officials.
-He also served two terms as chair of the Broward County Small Business Development Advisory Board where he has been very influential in the policy recommendations that affect the local and small business programs for Broward County and Disadvantaged Business Enterprise (DBE) firms.
+Mayor Messam has always had a commitment to public service; he was elected Mayor of the City in 2015, having served a previous term as commissioner .
+He is the current President-Elect of the Florida League of Mayors; is a Board Member of the African-American Mayors Association.
+He is the former President of the National Black Caucus of Local Elected Officials and served two terms as chair of the Broward County Small Business Development Advisory Board where he was very influential in the policy recommendations that affected the local and small business programs for Broward County and Disadvantaged Business Enterprise (DBE) firms.
 He has made it his mission to teach other municipalities across the nation on how they can spark economic development through the development of Minority and Small Business program.

-The City of Miramar is the 13th largest city in Florida with 150,000 residents and has been recognized twice as having one of the nation’s fastest growing economies in the nation under his leadership.
+The City of Miramar is the 13th largest city in Florida with nearly 150,000 residents, was recently recognized as a Smart City and an All-American City.
+The City has also been recognized twice as having one of the nation’s fastest growing economies in the nation under his leadership.
 The city also boasts more Fortune 500 companies than any city in South Florida with thriving Aviation, Bio Medical, Information Technology and light manufacturing business sectors.

 Mayor Messam is proud member of Alpha Phi Alpha Fraternity, Inc., Sigma Pi Fraternity (Boulé) and 100 Black Men of South Florida.
 He worships at the Fountain Church and serves there as deacon.